5 Self-Development Tips for Overwhelmed Leaders

 See it in your minds eye and make it as vivid and bright as you can.
 Consider what sounds you might hear; the soothing sound of a babbling brook, the gentle waves meeting the shore, birds tweeting high above you, or leaves rustling in the trees as the wind caresses your face.
 Whatever works for you, really be associated.
 That means that you’re there, in the moment, looking through your own eyes in your mind.
 When you look down, you can see your feet touching the sand and paddling in the clear water.
 Whatever your image is, imagine yourself there as much as possible.

-In doing this, you break state.
+In doing this, you break your original overwhelmed state.
 Your mind will be momentarily transported to your place of calm and when you return back to your ‘real’ life, you’ll neurologically feel better because you’ve removed yourself enough for your brain to know it’s not trapped in that emotion.

-This may take you a couple of tries to fully immerse yourself in your ‘happy place’ and break state but once you’ve mastered this tool, you’ll easily be able to switch your focus, to change your inner state of mind and therefore your behaviours.
+This may take you a couple of tries to fully immerse yourself in your ‘happy place’ and break state but once you’ve mastered this tool, you’ll easily be able to switch your focus, to change your inner state of mind and therefore your behaviours and emotions.

 2. Breathing is the rhythm of life

-When you feel overwhelmed, there’s always a sense of chaos.
-Breathing is calm.
+When you feel overwhelmed, there’s always a feeling of chaos.
+Breathing brings calm.

 Breathing is steady, controllable, and simple.